Project: BLE Earrings

 Which Micro?

 The ESP32 (C3) and NRF52(833) were the two choices I picked between.
 Both are low cost, both have BLE, both have good BLE example documentation and layout examples and both had QFN package options.
 However, the ESP32 C3 had a much higher power consumption of 250mA when transmitting with BLE (due to its large functionality- dual bluetooth AND WiFi) than the NRF52833 which is 15mA and is targeted specifically at BLE applications.
-NRF52 boards also only consume 2.6uA with bluetooth off which is perfect for the earrings that wont transmit/ recieve very often.
-I require the earrings to be as small as possible and therefore have the smallest battery, so need the lowest power cosumption.
+NRF52 boards also only consume 2.6uA with bluetooth off which is perfect for the earrings that wont transmit/ receive very often.
+I require the earrings to be as small as possible and therefore have the smallest battery, so need the lowest power consumption.

 First Layouts and Panel

 For the dock I followed the recommended layout (provided by the manufacturer) for the USB2422T-I/MJ chip I was using for the hub.
 This was used with the SIP32509DT-T1-GE3 power switch for the VBUS management.
 I used the recommendations provided in the BQ24073RGTR battery management IC for the battery management.
+Additionally I included a boost power supply to shift the 3.7V from the battery to the 5V needed to charge the earrings, the components for which I sized using the calculations on the chip datasheet.

 For the earrings I followed the NRF52833 layout recommendations for bluetooth applications.
 I also used the LiPo Amigo Pro for the battery management on the earrings.
 I used the TI 2.4GHz pre-made antenna and followed their layout recommendations (no components placed too close to the antenna, matched impedance tracks to the antenna, nice uninterrupted ground plane next to the antenna) and matched impedance tracks for the USB connections.
-The size of the earring was controlled by the size of the battery.
+The size of the earring was limited by the size of the battery.

 The pendant is very simple but has no official terminal connection (only holes) to minimise size.